 Nope, this should not be the case all the time.
 As marketers, we tend to drop everything once our clients hit us with an ‘urgent’ phone call, panicking over their ad campaigns.
 And though it may seem tempting to do such a thing, it actually becomes the company’s kryptonite.

 If you tend to do this, Google expresses that there is a huge possibility that you’re likely to see customers as ‘a single, monolithic entity’.
 And by doing so, you will also most likely start to measure results based on which customer is least satisfied.
 This then becomes toxic, for you will definitely stress about it as a business owner and a marketer.
-Because at the end of the day, we need to understand that each company has their own measure of successes and not everyone is going to have the same magnitude in terms of their results.
+Because at the end of the day, we need to understand that each company has its own measure of successes and not everyone is going to have the same magnitude in terms of their results.

 The solution: embrace the concept of heterogeneity.
 Figure out how to organize customers and which spectrum they fall in.
 The sooner you accept that there is a hierarchy among customers and clients, the easier it is for you to allocate your time and resources to.